Answers to questions frequently asked by Ukrainian refugees

 Registration up to 18 years (primary school and secondary school)

-Somebody will contact you as quickly as possible to look for a suitable spot in a school.
+Somebody will contact you as quickly as possible to look for a suitable spot at a school.

 Registration as of 18 years (secondary vocational education)